 Parker Group pitches to be Agency of Record for Alberta Pool, Sandoz and Elanco in one week.
 They win everything and become AOR for all three companies.

 Over beers, the first known use of this now-standard boss joke is made: “I’ve got some good news and some bad news — the good news is we won, the bad news is we won.”

-A partnership between Parker Group and Flint and Associates is established to manage the North America Flex-Coil account.
+A partnership between Parker Group and Flint and Associates is established to manage the North America Flexi-Coil account.

 The Cold War officially ends, and Johnny Carson hosts The Tonight Show for the last time.
 Historians repeatedly tell us these two events are unrelated.

 Flint and Associates wins Hoechst, becoming Canada’s largest agricultural account.

 In genetics news, “The Flavr Savr” tomato becomes the first genetically engineered food product to get FDA approval.
 It’s met with apprehension by the public, partially because people fear the unknown, and partially because they hate “kewl” names.

 AdFarm is created when Parker Group and Flint and Associates merge into a new agency, shortly after Art Froelich and Roger Reierson join the Parker Group Board.

 AdFarm’s name uses recently developed “InterCap” capitalization technology, which most people will be today-years-old when they realize that’s what it’s called.